Jean-Yves Leroux

 Jean-Yves Leroux (born June 24, 1976) is a Canadian former professional ice hockey forward.

-Biography
+He played in the National Hockey League with the Chicago Blackhawks from 1997 to 2001.

+Early life

 Leroux was born in Montreal, Quebec.
 As a youth, he played in the 1989 and 1990 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Montreal.

+Career

 Leroux started his National Hockey League (NHL) career with the Chicago Blackhawks in the 1996–97 NHL season.
 He spent his entire NHL career with the Hawks.
 He left the NHL after the 2000–01 NHL season.